learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Fuzzy_Search.md

 The following code snippet sorts a list of names by their Levenshtein proximity to `Brian`:
 ```
-const query = 'Brian';
+const query = 'Brian';  // Define the query string
-const names = ['Bryan', 'Brian', 'Bob', 'Bryant', 'HarrisonFord'];
+const names = ['Bryan', 'Brian', 'Bob', 'Bryant', 'HarrisonFord'];  // Define the list of strings to search from
-names.sort((a, b) => levenshtein(query, a) - levenshtein(query, b));
+names.sort((a, b) => levenshtein(query, a) - levenshtein(query, b));  // Sort the list based on Levenshtein distance

 // Result: ['Brian', 'Bryan', 'Bryant', 'Bob', 'HarrisonFord'] with distances [0, 1, 2, 4, 9] respectively
 ```

-The above strategy can be used, as an example, to take in an input query string from a search bar component and filter the list of results to display before they are rendered back to the user.
-Additionally, instead of just sorting by distance, you can devise a threshold so only results below a certain distance are included, to prevent extremely distant results like `HarrisonFord` from appearing at all.
+The above strategy can be used, as an example, to take in an input query string from a search bar component and sort the list of results to display before they are rendered back to the user.
+Additionally, instead of just sorting by distance, you can devise a threshold so that only results below a certain distance are included, to prevent extremely distant results like `HarrisonFord` from appearing at all, and those that do appear are sorted as before.

 Libraries for Levenshtein distance in other languages can also be found, such as [python-Levenshtein](https://pypi.org/project/python-Levenshtein/) for Python.

+And with that, you have implemented fuzzy search!
+If you're curious about other possible distance metrics, see below:
+- [Damerau-Levenshtein](https://www.geeksforgeeks.org/damerau-levenshtein-distance/): Same as Levenshtein, but allows for the transposition of characters as an operation.
+- [Soundex](https://www.geeksforgeeks.org/implement-phonetic-search-in-python-with-soundex-algorithm/): Uses the phonetic sounds of strings to determine their similarity.

 ## Limitations
 - While fuzzy search is generally more convenient for larger queries, precision may be more important for items whose string content is less easy to mistake.
 For instance, if a search bar requires the user to input some country's 2-letter code ([see all codes here](https://countrycode.org/)), a user searching for `FR` (France) may find it inconvenient to have to scroll through results for `FJ` (Fiji) and `FI` (Finland) as well, despite those codes being reasonably close typographically.
 As always, striking the right balance between tolerance and precision is important for a friendly user experience.